-Lewis stated over the past 45 years at least 20 distinct tunnels, shafts and raises of varying lengths totaling well over a mile have been completed inside the private holdings at Kokoweef Peak.
-The tunnels feature colorful names such as Hillary’s Hole and the Psychic Decline—comical given the players of the upcoming 2016 presidential election.
+Lewis stated over the past forty-five years at least twenty distinct tunnels, shafts and raises of varying lengths totaling well over a mile have been completed inside the private holdings at Kokoweef Peak.
+The tunnels feature colorful names such as Hillary’s Hole and the Psychic Decline—comical given the political players of the 2016 presidential election.
 Lewis became close friends with Willard Dorr Jr., another one of Earl’s nephews.
 He was later the recipient of Willard’s estate along with numerous photos and documents relating to Earl Dorr after Willard Jr. died in 2000.

 But more convincingly, Lewis woke up to Dorr’s deception after locating and reviewing an obscure April 1942 Department of the Interior National Park Service (NPS) report.
 The report was from an investigation of various caves within the Clark Mountains and Mescal Range “as far as Kokoweef Peak”—conducted to discern whether or not these particular caverns were of “sufficient importance to warrant their further consideration for park or monument purposes.”
 The investigation had been initiated when a Mr. John Q. Little along with his partner, “a prospector named Dorr,” had filed an application for a special use permit for the purpose of developing certain area caverns for the public.
 T.R.
 Goodwin, the acting superintendent for Death Valley National Monument, dispatched a NPS investigative crew that included Mr. Alberts, a naturalist; Mr. Grunigen, an engineer; and Mr. Oakes, a park ranger.
 Dorr acted as field guide.